SamanthaR9/SamanthaR9/README.md

 ## 🗃️ SQL / MySQL Workbench
 ### Relational Database Analysis of Global Population Data
 The World database contains relational data on countries, cities, and languages, linked through primary and foreign keys.
-It is suitable for SQL analysis as it enables exploration of population distribution and urban development patterns using joins, aggregations, and grouping.
+It is suitable for SQL analysis as it enables exploration of population distribution using joins, aggregations, and grouping.

-In this project, I used SQL queries in MySQL Workbench to combine tables, calculate aggregated values such as averages, and filter and group data to identify patterns in global population distribution.
+In this project, I used SQL queries in MySQL Workbench to combine tables and calculate aggregated values such as averages, alongside filtering and grouping to identify patterns in global population data.

 <br>